ra559/cis106/_docs/finalProjectDeliverables.md

   * How to setup virtual hosts
   * Important files and directories
   * Server log files
+  * Sources

 ## File Server
+* Most include:
+  * Different file server applications (Your project will use only one but you need to describe the alternatives)
+    * Samba
+    * Nfs
+  * Configuring the firewall if needed
+  * How to install the server application you chose
+  * Basic commands about managing the server application
+  * How to start, terminate, and restart a service in Ubuntu
+  * You must be able to access this file server in your regular vm (the one you use in the class) and your windows computer
+  * Important files and directories
+  * Server log files
+  * Sources

+## Media center
+* Most include:
+  * Different applications that can be used (Your project will use only one but you need to describe the alternatives):
+    * Plex
+    * Emby
+    * jellyfin
+    * Stremio
+    * Universal media server
+  * How to install the media server application
+  * How to update the media server application
+  * How to add users (if supported)
+  * How to add files
+  * How to install the applications on the client devices
+  * Server log files
+  * Sources

 ## Kali Linux
+## Portable Hacking Station with a Raspberry Pi

+## Recovering data with Kali in a Raspberry Pi

+## Video game with Raspberry Pi